chuangzhu/nixos-xlnx/README.md

 Device-tree and FSBL BSP generation from XSA is highly coupled with Vitis HSI, and I haven't figured out a trivial way to generate them with Nix.
 Currently you have to build FSBL and device-tree with Vitis.
 I wrote a simple Vitis XSCT script [`vitisgenfw.tcl`](./vitisgenfw.tcl) to make that process a bit easier.

-Vivado 2023 introduces system device tree, which is a variation of device tree that can be used to generate FSBL BSP.
-This project currently only targets Vivado 2022.2 so I haven't tried that.

 This project targets 2022.2 only because I use that version in a project.
 More versions are planned but I don't expect I'll be able to test them on a real board any time soon.

 ## Build SD card images